kataras/iris/README.md

 Go 1.9 just released.

-Dcumentation and examples will be updated soon to use the already-type aliases inside the framework, such as `iris.Context` instead of the origin pacage.
+Dcumentation and examples will be updated soon to use the already-type aliases inside the framework, such as `iris.Context` instead of the origin package.

 If you've installed [Go 1.9](https://golang.org/dl) then you can omit the `github.com/kataras/iris/context` package from the imports statement.